 Fairey completed her PhD in Visual Sociology at Goldsmiths College and was previously based at The Photography & the Archive Research Centre, University of the Arts London.
 She lived in Latin America for 9 years and is on the advisory boards of Post Conflict Research Centre and Voice of Freedom.
 She is a member of King’s VEM Network.
 Her work has been recognised with various awards including the Royal Photographic Society’s Hood Medal for outstanding advance in photography for public service (2010).

 - Visual and action research methods (specialist in photovoice and participatory visual methods and approaches)

 - Participatory and community arts and media

 - Ethics in collaborative and participatory approaches

 - Arts evaluation and impact

-Fairey developed PhotoVoice’s participatory photography training and has run numerous courses on participatory photography methods with visual practitioners, NGOs and universities in the UK and internationally.
-In addition she has developed courses in Photography for Health Researchers (Kings College London) and Participatory Photography for Peace-builders (Centre for Justice and Peace-building, EMU).
-She has supervised undergraduate and masters dissertations at London College of Communications and mentored students undertaking participatory visual research in community settings.
+Fairey developed PhotoVoice’s participatory photography training and has run numerous courses on participatory visual methods with visual practitioners, NGOs and universities in the UK and internationally.